Bradford Rifles: Bullecourt

 The Arras Offensive of 1917 opened on 9 April and the 62nd Division was prepared to advance if the attack on nearby Neuville-Vitasse succeeded.
 2/6th West Yorkshires at St Leger were ordered to hold themselves in readiness to advance at one hour's notice in the afternoon.
 Despite brilliant success further north, the attack failed at Neuville-Vitasse, and the battalion had still not moved before dark on 10 April.
-It then made a night march to attack Bullecourt from the south west at 04.30 on 11 April.
-However, Lt-Col Hastings reported three times in two hours that the necessary conditions for his attack had not been met: no tanks had appeared to support the attack (nine out of 11 hd been knocked out and the remaining two were missing), and there was no sign that the neighbouring Australian troops had entered Bullecourt.
+It then made a night march to attack Bullecourt from the south west at 04:30 on 11 April.
+However, Lt-Col Hastings reported three times in two hours that the necessary conditions for his attack had not been met: no tanks had appeared to support the attack (nine out of 11 had been knocked out and the remaining two were missing), and there was no sign that the neighbouring Australian troops had entered Bullecourt.
 He was ordered to take immediate action to clear up the situation in Bullecourt without waiting for the tanks.
-Hastings insisted that a daylight attack (it was now 11.00) without cover could not succeed against uncut wire.
+Hastings insisted that a daylight attack (it was now 11:00) without cover could not succeed against uncut wire.
 Three hours later Brigade HQ accepted the situation and ordered Hastings to withdraw his patrols and relieve 2/7th Bn holding the front line trenches.
 The next day was spent probing the defences of Bullecourt before the battalion was relieved by the 2/7th Bn.
 The cancelled operation cost the 2/6th Bn two officers and 31 other ranks killed, together with 30 wounded.
 Nine men were dug out alive by 174th Tunnelling Company, Royal Engineers, from a collapsed house.
 Hastings was awarded a DSO for his efforts at Bullecourt.